gh123man/Android-UIM/README.md

 Attribute           |     Description
 ---------           |     -----------
 `uim_children`      | An array of children, can be any view or layout `uim_eventPackage`  | An array of string IDs of other elements.
 These elements will be packaged in the event propagated by the view this is attached to.
+NOTE: you can reference an ID here before it is defined in a view (as long as it is defined at some point later)
-`uim_handleEvents`  | An array of string of supported events.
+`uim_handleEvents`  | An array of strings of supported events.
 Only events supported by the view will be handled.

 ##Handling Events
 When you implement `IuimEvents`, you must override `onEvent(Event event)`.